-As of March 31, 2015, the largest investment in an individual portfolio company represented approximately 2.2% of our portfolio's fair value with the remaining investments ranging from 0.002% to 2.2%.
-The average investment in our portfolio is approximately \$5.4 million or 0.8% of the total portfolio.
-As a result of the aforementioned transactions, our portfolio's has become increasingly diversified across individual portfolio investments, geographic regions, and industries.
-Further, our portfolio's investment composition is comprised of 76.3% first lien debt securities and 20.5% second lien debt securities, with the remainder in unsecured debt investments and equity investments.
+As of March 31, 2015, the largest investment in an individual portfolio company represented approximately \$2.2% of our portfolio's fair value with the remaining investments ranging from 0.002% to 2.2%.
+As of that date, the average investment in our portfoliowas approximately \$5.4 million or 0.8% of the total portfolio.
+As a result of these transactions, our portfolio has become increasingly diversified across individual portfolio investments, geographic regions, and industries.
+Further, our total portfolio's investment composition (including Other Portfolio investments) is comprised of 76.3% first lien debt securities and 20.5% second lien debt securities, with the remainder in unsecured debt investments and equity investments.
 First lien debt securities have priority over subordinated or other unsecured debt owed by the issuer with respect to the collateral pledged as security for the loan.
-Due to the priority of first lien investments, these generally have lower yields than lower priority, less secured investments.
+Due to the relative priority of payment of first lien investments, these generally have lower yields than lower priority, less secured investments.
 As of March 31, 2015, approximately 81.3% of our LMM, Private Loan, and Middle Market portfolio debt investments (based on cost) contained floating interest rates, the majority of which had index floors between 100 and 150 basis points.
+The Company generally invests in floating rate debt instruments, meaning that the interest rate payable on such instrument resets periodically based upon changes in a specified interest rate index, usually the LIBOR.
+However, many of our investments provide as well that the annualized rate of interest on such instruments will never fall below a level, or floor, between 100 and 150 basis points, equal to 1.0% to 1.5%, regardless of the level of the specified index rate.

-As of March 31, 2015, we had investments in 84 Middle Market debt investments, 14 Private Loan debt investments, 12 LMM debt investments, 11 LMM equity investments, 1 Private Loan equity investment and 1 Other Portfolio investment with an aggregate fair value of approximately \$659.9 million, a cost basis of approximately \$669.8 million, and a weighted average effective annual yield of approximately 8.5%.
-The weighted average annual yield was calculated using the effective interest rates for all investments at March 31, 2015, including accretion of original issue discount and amortization of the premium to par value, the amortization of fees received in connection with transactions, and assumes zero yield for investments on non-accrual status.
-Approximately 76.5% and 20.5% of our total portfolio investments (at fair value) were secured by first priority liens and second priority liens on portfolio company assets, respectively, with the remainder in unsecured debt investments and equity investments.
+As of March 31, 2015, we had investments in 84 Middle Market debt investments, 14 Private Loan debt investments, 12 LMM debt investments, 11 LMM equity investments, one Private Loan equity investment and one Other Portfolio investment with an aggregate fair value of approximately \$659.9 million, a cost basis of approximately \$669.8 million, and a weighted average effective annual yield of approximately 8.5%.
+The weighted average annual yield was calculated using the effective interest rates for all investments at March 31, 2015, including accretion of original issue discount and amortization of the premium to par value, the amortization of fees received in connection with transactions.
+This calculation assumes zero yield for investments on non-accrual status.
+Approximately 76.5% and 20.5% of our portfolio investments at fair value (excluding our Other Portfolio investments) were secured by first priority liens and second priority liens on portfolio company assets, respectively, with the remainder in unsecured debt investments and equity investments.